buddydev/mediapress/readme.txt

  * BuddyPress activity wall upload for videos/audio/photos/documents
  * BuddyPress Photo Gallery, BuddyPress Video Gallery, BuddyPress Audio Gallery and Document Gallery for users and groups
+ *  Add youtube video, facebook video, photo etc to BuddyPress/WordPress(using oembed).
+ * Add video, photos from another server using link.
  * Highly flexible privacy system (Inbuilt support for public, private, logged in, friends only, groups only, following only, followers only privacy)
  * Drag and Drop Uploader
  * Easy to extend API for other components
  * Easy to extend API to support [new media types](https://buddydev.com/mediapress/topics/api-reference/core/media-type/mpp_register_type/ "Registering new media type " )